dOnTaSkAbOuTmYnAmE/dOnTaSkAbOuTmYnAmE/README.md

   Me, Myself && I
 </h2>

-I'm a junior programmer willing to learn what's necessary.
+I'm a Junior Programmer willing to learn what's necessary to help you.
 I mostly focus on Front-end web developement, but I also sometimes (*very sometimes*) try making games.

 ---